zephir-lang/zephir-docs/en/intro.rst

 Hello World!
 ------------
-Every language has its own "Hello World!" sample, in Zephir this introductory example showcase some important features of this language.
+Every language has its own "Hello World!" sample, in Zephir this introductory example showcases some important features of this language.

-Code in Zephir must be placed in classes, Zephir is intended to create object-oriented libraries/frameworks, so code out of a class is not allowed.
-Also a namespace is required:
+Code in Zephir must be placed in classes.
+This language is intended to create object-oriented libraries/frameworks, so code out of a class is not allowed.
+Also, a namespace is required:

 .. code-block:: javascript